 Incumbents work one layer at a time.
 Alpine normalizes them into a single queryable intelligence layer, then triangulates sponsors across the stack.
 Property address is the exhaust data — not the organizing principle.

-Mortgage REITs aren’t required to disclose loan-by-loan — they report group-level Schedule IV debt buckets.
+Mortgage REITs aren’t required to disclose loan-by-loan — they report group-level debt buckets in their public disclosures.
 Alpine normalizes both: the group buckets across the tracked public mREIT universe, and row-level loan detail where issuers voluntarily publish tapes.
 This is the opaque layer incumbents can’t see through.

-Insurance company mortgage loans from Schedule B statutory filings.
+Insurance company mortgage loans from public statutory filings.
 Loan-level, dedup’d across the 5-year rolling window with origination dates, rate detail and more.
 Complete first-mortgage CRE debt held on LifeCo general-account balance sheets.

-CMBS ABS-EE (EDGAR), HUD FHA active book, Freddie Mac MLPD, and CRE CLO disclosures.
+Public CMBS, agency (HUD and Freddie Mac), and CRE CLO disclosures.
 Loan-level public debt cross-referenced against the private and mREIT layers so sponsor exposure is visible across first-mortgage, mezzanine, and securitized tranches.

 Each deal has a single first-mortgage lender — a LifeCo, a CMBS trust, a Freddie K-deal, or a bank — often paired with a mezzanine tranche from an mREIT or debt fund.
 Alpine normalizes every layer and resolves the sponsor across the full book of financings.
 Capital-family dependency, cross-lender concentration, and refinancing clustering are visible at the sponsor level — not on any single stack.